DLorenzoLaguno17/TDD/README.md

 The information contained in a TDD can vary depending on the company or the project.
 Nevertheless there are sections which are more usual than others, so we will divide them in what I have called **core sections** and **extra sections**.

 ## Core sections
+The core sections are those which tend to be in all the TTDs no matter what the game is about.

 ### Features from the GDD
 Since the TDD is the document that will handle all the technical aspects of the development of the game it is important to summarize the most relevant features of GDD to have them handy.